Pakistani journalist Matiullah Jan abducted in Islamabad | DW | 21.07.2020

 Journalist Matiullah Jan has gone missing in Islamabad, his family and rights groups say.
-A well-known reporter in Pakistan, he has previously been critical of the military.
+A well-known reporter in Pakistan, he has previously been critical of the country's judiciary and the military.

-Matiullah Jan went missing on Tuesday, his wife confirmed to DW.
+Matiullah Jan went missing on Tuesday, his wife Kaneez Sughra confirmed to DW.
 He disappeared outside an Islamabad school where she works.
-She said she heard men scuffling outside the school.
-"I tried calling him, but his phone wasn't working," she said.
+Sughra said she heard men scuffling outside the school.
+"I tried calling him, but his phone wasn't working," she added.

 When the guard at the school told her that Jan's car had been parked outside for two hours, she said she realized something was wrong.
 "The doors of his car were open and the keys were still inside," she told DW.
 "I could see from the car that he was taken forcibly."